vivngo/Parallel_Course/Github.md

 <img src="Github_files/figure-markdown_github/Time_graph.png" width="500" />

 Given that we are sharing memory, i.e., in every iteration we are calling *B*, the way *R* in Windows handles this is making the different cores wait until the others finish using *B*.
-Therefore, more cores not always means less time.
+Therefore, more cores doesn't always mean less processing time.

 Divide and Conquer
 ------------------